Photos from 5th Annual Heroes Run

 Join our 5th Annual Heroes Run charity fundraiser benefiting PGRNY HOTH (Help on the Homefront), and New York Warrior Alliance hosted by the Patriot Guard Riders of New York.
 The two organizations are 100% volunteer and 100% of donations they received are used to assist our wounded veterans, their caregivers, families of the fallen and basically those in crisis that have suffered service connected disabilities.
 This assistance is provided to fill their otherwise unmet needs.

-This year Priscilla's House will also benefit from this event.
+This year the women of Priscilla's House will also benefit from this event.
 Priscilla's House is the first female veteran's permenant supportive housing in Rochester.

 (download our event flyer by clicking on it)